Romansh people

 The Romansh people (also spelled Romansch, Rumantsch, or Romanche; rumantschs, rumàntschs, romauntschs or romontschs) are a Romance ethnic group, the speakers of the Romansh language, native to the Swiss canton of Grisons (Graubünden).

 The Romansh speaking population is collectively known as Rumantschia in Romansh (alternatively rumantschadad, Vallader: rumantschità, Sursilvan: romontschadad).
 This term has come to replace the German official legal term of "Gemeinschaft der Bündner Romanen" introduced in 1982.

-As of 2017, they make up close to 45,000 inhabitants of Switzerland, or 0.85% of its population, and close to 30,000 inhabitants of the canton of Grisons (or 14.7% of Grisons' population).
+As of 2017, they make up about 45,000 inhabitants of Switzerland, or 0.85% of its population, and about 30,000 inhabitants of the canton of Grisons (14.7% of its population).

 History

 The territory of Switzerland was Romanized in the 1st to 3rd centuries AD, and its population spoke a form of Vulgar Latin by the time of the collapse of the Western Roman Empire in the 5th century.
 The province of Raetia prima, established c.
 300 (under Diocletian) became known as Raetia Curiensis, ruled by the bishops of Chur throughout the 5th to 12th centuries (albeit nominally part of the Duchy of Swabia from the 10th century).
 This included Sarganserland (now Canton of St. Gallen), as far as Lake Walen and the Linth River, the Ill basin in what is now Vorarlberg, and the upper Vinschgau in what is now South Tyrol.

 Rhaeto-Romance linguistic unity broke down from the end of the Carolingian period, with the establishment of the imperial counties of Werdenberg and Tyrol to the north and east, and the March of Verona to the south.
 Nominally under Frankish rule from the 6th century, the local bishops of Chur still retained de facto control.
 In the mid-8th century a surviving Lex Romana Curiensis, a "Roman Law of Chur", was an abbreviated epitome of the Breviary of Alaric.
-After the death of the last Victorid bishop Tello of Chur in 765, King Charlemagne took the occasion to issue a document of protection declaring Tello's successors his vassals.
+After the last Victorid bishop, Tello of Chur, died in 765, King Charlemagne issued a document of protection declaring Tello's successors his vassals.
 From the 770s onwards, Charlemagne appointed the bishops of Chur himself, increasing Frankish control over the territory.
-Upon the death of Bishop Remedius in 806/7 he legislated a division between episcopal and comital property, ending the de facto secular rule of the Chur bishops.
+Upon Bishop Remedius's death in 806/7, he legislated a division between episcopal and comital property, ending the de facto secular rule of the Chur bishops.
 He appointed Hunfriding counts, but the ecclesiastical and secular claims to power remained a source of contention.
-The Hunfriding count Burchard II was able to proclaim himself a duke of Swabia in 917.
+The Hunfriding count Burchard II proclaimed himself a duke of Swabia in 917.

-In the high medieval period, with the advance of Alemannic Germans, the linguistic boundary of Latin (Romance) speakers was pushed back to what would become Grisons (the Three Leagues).
+In the high medieval period, with the advance of Alemannic Germans, the linguistic boundary of Latin (Romance) speakers was pushed back to what became Grisons (the Three Leagues).
 Sargans was part of the county of Werdenberg from the 12th century.
 The territory of Grisons, the southern part of Raetia Curiensis (in the medieval period known as Upper Raetia, Raetia superior, Oberrätien) remained predominantly Latin-speaking throughout the early modern period (with the exception of the high pastures settled by the Walser).